jholmse/openhab-addons/bundles/org.openhab.binding.nobohub/README.md

 both sets temperature level and profile.

 Get list of profile id's and names either from the logs or adding item Nobo_Hub_WeekProfiles to a sitemap.
 As the string can be quite long, using the logs are recommended.
-Now map the id="Profile name" to a switch og selection like this
+Now map the id="Profile name" to a switch or selection like this:

 ### nobo.sitemap